Maimón, Puerto Plata

 It is home to a 3-hotel RIU complex, which opened in 1998; the hotel complex is in a separate zone to the town itself, which means the Maimón residents do not get many of the benefits the tourism income provides.

-RIU hotels are a principal employer for this region, 75% are from Maimon and the other 25% are from other parts of the Maimon region.
+RIU hotels are a principal employer for this region, 75% are from Maimón and the other 25% are from other parts of the Maimón region.
 RIU hotels are committed to this area and they advertise jobs in newspapers in this area.